MikkoVihtakari/ggOceanMaps/README.md

 ## Installation

-The package comes in three versions with a different update cycle: 1) the [CRAN](https://cran.r-project.org/) version is updated infrequently (a few times a year), 2) The [drat](https://cran.r-project.org/web/packages/drat/index.html) version is updated when major features or bugs are added or fixed, and 3) the GitHub version is updated whenever the author works with the package.
+The package comes in three versions with different update cycles: 1) the [CRAN](https://cran.r-project.org/) version is updated infrequently (a few times a year), 2) The [drat](https://cran.r-project.org/web/packages/drat/index.html) version is updated when major features are added or bad bugs fixed, and 3) the GitHub version is updated whenever the author works with the package.

 When available, the CRAN version can be installed using